Image of recycled plastics on a finger.

 Legislation was introduced in Washington in 2026 but did not pass - renewed support is needed.

-Mandate stronger filtration in water treatment facilities for agricultural purposes.
+Mandate stronger filtration in water treatment facilities for agriculture.

 Washington mandated PFAS testing in biosolids in 2025.
-Microplastics filtration standards are the next step.
+Microplastics filtration standards are next.

 Reduce plastics and chemical additives in medical settings.